HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 #### Health Care Surveys Actors and Definitions

 * Data Source (e.g., EHR, clinical data repository)
-* HDEA
+* eCR Now FHIR App or vendor developed solution
 * NCHS Data Store acting as a Data Receiver with FHIR capabilities per the MedMorph RA IG
 * Knowledge Artifact Repository
 * Trust Service Provider

-###### Interactions between MedMorph RA Actors and Systems for Health Care Surveys
+###### Interactions between Actors and Systems for Health Care Surveys
 This section outlines the high-level interactions between the various MedMorph Actors and Systems listed above.
 These interactions are shown in Figure 2.3 along with the descriptions of each step.

 {% include img.html img="healthcare-survey-actors-and-systems.png" caption="Figure 2.3 - Healthcare Surveys Actors and Systems" %}

 The descriptions for each step in the above diagram include:
 * Step 1: The National Center for Health Statistics (NCHS) Data Store (e.g., Data Receiver) creates a Knowledge Artifact and makes it available via the Knowledge Artifact Repository.
-     * Step 1a: Knowledge Artifact Repositories which implement notifications, can optionally notify the subscribers (Data Source, HDEA, Administrators) of changes in the Knowledge Artifacts.
+     * Step 1a: Knowledge Artifact Repositories which implement notifications, can optionally notify the subscribers (Data Source, eCR Now FHIR App*, Administrators) of changes in the Knowledge Artifacts.
-* Step 2: The Health Data Exchange App (HDEA) queries the Knowledge Artifact Repository to retrieve a Knowledge Artifact.
+* Step 2: The eCR Now FHIR App* queries the Knowledge Artifact Repository to retrieve a Knowledge Artifact.
-     * Step 2a: HDEA receives the Knowledge Artifact as a response to the query in Step 2.
+     * Step 2a: eCR Now FHIR App* receives the Knowledge Artifact as a response to the query in Step 2.
-* Step 3: The HDEA processes the Knowledge Artifact and creates subscriptions in the Data Source’s (e.g., EHR) FHIR Server so that it can be notified when specific events occur in clinical workflows.
+* Step 3: The eCR Now FHIR App* processes the Knowledge Artifact and creates subscriptions in the Data Source’s (e.g., EHR) FHIR Server so that it can be notified when specific events occur in clinical workflows.
 * Step 4: Providers as part of their clinical workflows update the data in the Data Source’s patient chart.
-* Step 5: The Data Source notifies the HDEA based on subscriptions that have been created in Step 3.
+* Step 5: The Data Source notifies the eCR Now FHIR App* based on subscriptions that have been created in Step 3.
-* Step 6: The HDEA queries the Data Source for patient’s data.
+* Step 6: The eCR Now FHIR App* queries the Data Source for patient’s data.
-     * Step 6a: HDEA receives the response from the Data Source with the patient’s data.
+     * Step 6a: eCR Now FHIR App* receives the response from the Data Source with the patient’s data.
-* Step 7: After the creation of the report with identifiable data that needs to be submitted, the HDEA invokes the Trust Service Provider to de-identify, anonymize, pseudonymize the report as needed.
+* Step 7: After the creation of the report with identifiable data that needs to be submitted, the eCR Now FHIR App* invokes the Trust Service Provider to de-identify, anonymize, pseudonymize the report as needed.
-     * Step 7a: The HDEA receives the de-identified, anonymized or pseudonymized report.
+     * Step 7a: The eCR Now FHIR App* receives the de-identified, anonymized or pseudonymized report.
-* Step 8: The HDEA submits the created report to the NCHS Data Store.
+* Step 8: The eCR Now FHIR App* submits the created report to the NCHS Data Store.
-* Step 9: The NCHS Data Store submits a response back to the HDEA based on the submitted report.
+* Step 9: The NCHS Data Store submits a response back to the eCR Now FHIR App* based on the submitted report.
 The Response transaction can be synchronous or asynchronous (after a period of time).
-* Step 10: The HDEA writes back the response from the NCHS Data Store to the Data Source as appropriate.
+* Step 10: The eCR Now FHIR App* writes back the response from the NCHS Data Store to the Data Source as appropriate.
 Note: The Response may have to be re-identified in some scenarios using Trust Services before it is written back to the EHR.

+* *or vendor developed solution